Defining Wealth Management & Financial Services

-In the world of Financial Services there has been many phrases “coined” over the past century on what Financial Advisors and Las Vegas Wealth Management Advisors would like their business to be called.
+In the world of Financial Services, there have been many phrases “coined” over the past century on what Financial Advisors and Las Vegas Wealth Management Advisors would like their business to be called.
 In the past “financial advisors” have been called everything from an Account Executive to a Stock Broker.
-As individuals, families, and businesses have had to evolve in this ever changing world so have the professionals who help them.
+As individuals, families, and businesses have had to evolve in this ever-changing world so have the professionals who help them.
 Financial advisors today need to be up to date with the latest options, understand the different options available, have numerous strategies to imply and a well thought out implementation process needed to give sound advice.
-Our world and economy has changed dramatically over the past decades to where when dealing with a financial professional, he or she needs to truly understand your entire financial picture, objective, and everything from your tax situation to estate plan.
+Our world and economy have changed dramatically over the past decades to where when dealing with a financial professional, he or she needs to truly understand your entire financial picture, objective, and everything from your tax situation to estate plan.
 Today the most “coined” and generally accepted name for our business is Wealth Management.
-But this phrase brings up a lot of controversy especially among the baby boomer demographic.
+But this phrase brings up a lot of controversies especially among the baby boomer demographic.

 This is our personal definition but it’s also a widely acceptable definition in the financial community.
 A “qualified” financial advisor is a an individual who may have a professional credential such as Chartered Financial Consultants, Certified Financial Analysts, Chartered Financial Planner, or an MBA and/or has a deep understanding of Investment Management, Insurance Planning, Retirement Planning, Income Planning, Estate Planning, Risk Management, and employee benefits.
 It has been generally accepted that the Certified Financial Planner or CFP® designation is the gold standard in the financial planning world because these are the core topics of study.
 It may be easier to explain what is not a financial advisor, but if your “financial advisor” cannot offer you the client many non-biased options and talk through the reasons on why the recommendations make sense vs. another option, the advisor isn’t truly giving their client the best options for them.